Top 10 Chinese Animation Series for Children Learning Mandarin

-Watching regular mandarin TV shows is beneficial for children learning mandarin, especially if they are learning mandarin as a second language in a non-Chinese environment.
-Below we compile Chinese animation series popular with school children who speak mandarin as a first language.
-Although the language is more advanced for English speaking school children undertaking mandarin classes, watching these shows provides young learners with native language inputs that serve as a good foundation in developing their mandarin language skills.
-These shows are also an excellent tool for introducing children to Chinese culture and history.
+Watching regular TV shows in Mandarin Chinese is beneficial for children who are learning the language as a second language, especially if they are learning the target language in a non-Chinese environment.
+Below we compile some long-running and popular Chinese animation series popular with school children who speak Chinese as a first language.
+Although the Chinese language level is more advanced for English-speaking school children learning Chinese as a second language, watching these shows is a good routine to learn mandarin for kids as it provides young learners with native language inputs that serve as a good foundation in developing their Chinese language skills.
+These shows are also an excellent tool for introducing children to the Chinese culture and history.

 Click on the image to view the trailer

 This hugely popular Chinese animation series have been running for twelve years!!
 The story is about a group of innocent goats living in the land of Qing Qing Plains and a big bad wolf who tries to eat them.
 The featured song of the series is quite catchy and makes viewers want to sing along.
 Each character in the lyrics pops up in different colours, while some characters shake and move, making the lyrics visually appealing.
 The success of the series has led to the production of several 喜羊羊与灰太狼 films.